katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

-I will ignore the iface (althought it is interesting) since it does not seem to be what I need to hack Go's type system, there is more potential on **eface**, which covers the special case of empty interfaces (equivalent to C's void pointer in C).
+I will ignore the iface (althought it is interesting) since it does not seem to be what I need to hack Go's type system, there is more potential on **eface**, which covers the special case of empty interfaces (the equivalent of a void pointer in C).
 On the post Russ Cox says that the empty interface is a special case that holds only the type information + the data, there is no itable, since it makes no sense at all (interface{} has no methods).